Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Modeling Framework

-For continuous functional data, we can use Karhunen-Lo$\grave{e}$ve expansion (Karhunen, Loeve 1946) of $X_{i}(\cdot)$ as ${X}_{i}(t) \approx {\mu}(t)+\sum_{k=1}^{K}{\zeta}_{ik}{ \psi}_{k}(t)$, where ${\zeta}_{ik}$ are functional principal component (fPC) scores and $\psi_{k}(t)$ are orthogonal eigenfunctions \citep{yao2005functional}.
-Uncorrelated scores ${\zeta}_{ik}$ serve as a multivariate summary of infinite dimensional data and are widely used in many applications.
-Although, for mixed type functional data $X(t)$, KL expansion is not directly applicable, we can instead use scores of the latent representations $V(t)$ \citep{yao2005functional}.
-To obtain latent fPC scores, we propose two approaches, functional (smoothed covariance matrix) and multivariate (non-smoothed covariance matrix).
-In functional approach, we use the estimated smoothed covariance matrix $\hat\Sigma(s,t)$ to obtain BLUPs of the latent representations $E(V(\cdot)|X(\cdot))$ and use fPCA of the latent representations to estimate latent fPC scores ${\zeta}_{ik}^L$.
-In multivariate approach, we follow the same strategy as in functional one except using non-smoothed covariance matrix $\Sigma$ proposed in \citep{ddsgcrm} treating observed data as multivariate and not functional.
+For truncated or discrete functional data $X(t)$, the KL expansion is not directly applicable.
+We can instead use the estimated latent correlation function $\hat{C}(s,t)$ to perform FPCA.
+We use the eigenequation $\int_{0}^{1}\hat{C}(s,t)\psi_k^L(t)dt=\lambda_k\psi_k^L(t)$, to estimate the latent eigenfunctions, which reveals the major modes of variations in the data.
+The scores of the latent representations $V(t)$ can be obtained using standard FPCA techniques \citep{yao2005functional}, if $V(t)$ was available.
+To obtain latent functional prinicipal component (fPC) scores, we use the estimated smoothed covariance function $\hat{C}(s,t)$ to obtain BLUPs of the latent representations $\hat{V}(\cdot)=E(V(\cdot)|X(\cdot))$ \citep{dey2022semiparametric} and use FPCA on the latent representations $\hat{V}(t)$ to estimate the latent fPC scores ${\zeta}_{ik}^L$.